 01 Day: Arrival Mumbai

-Welcome at Chhatrapati Shivaji International Airport Mumbai, our representative assist and escort you by a/c car and transfer to the pre-booked hotel.
-After check in, you will be given all the required documents related to your tour plan; he will explain all your queries about the entire tour plan.
-Evening is free for leisure and individual activities.
+Welcome to Chhatrapati Shivaji International Airport, Mumbai.
+Our representative will assist and escort you by an air-conditioned car to your pre-booked hotel.
+After check-in, you will be provided with all the necessary documents related to your tour, and any queries regarding the itinerary and services will be explained.
+The evening is free for leisure and individual activities.
 Overnight stay at the hotel.

 02 Day: Mumbai